Musalla complex: Minarets

 Nine towers survived the events of 1885, but the explosions had weakened them structurally, and they remained neglected over the next few years due to an unsettled political situation.
 No repairs or restorations were undertaken, and over time, four more towers collapsed due to structural weaknesses, earthquake and sheer decrepitude.
-Only five of the original twenty minarets survive today.
+Only five of the original twenty minarets survived.

+Sultan Husayn Bayqara madrasa (1492–3)

+Sultan Husayn Bayqara's madrasa was built circa 1492–3, to the north of the Gawhar Shad Mosque and Gawhar Shad madrasa.
+Only ruins of the mausoleum and the four minarets, originally set at the angles of the madrasa, remain to this day.
+There are no known depictions of the monument built by Bayqara, but the remains of fine enamel tileworks on the minarets are a testimony to his past splendour.
+Babur, the future founder of the Mughal Empire, who visited Herat immediately after Sultan Husayn Bayqara'death in May 1506, confirmed that he was buried there in the mausoleum next to the madrassa.

 The four eastern minarets stood at the corners of Sultan Husayn Bayqara's Ni'matiyya madrasa before it was demolished, and outlined a courtyard 103 × 105 m.
 They had one balcony each and were a brighter blue than the four minarets that stood in the west.
 When built, they were at least 70 m tall.
 Due to wind and changes in temperature, they all lean westward.
 The minarets had an ornate turquoise tile covering before it was destroyed.
 Robert Byron wrote it "was as if one saw the sky through a net of shining hair planted suddenly with flowers".
 There were also two tall arches over an entrance, depicted in 1887.
 The tombstone of Bayqara's grandfather, called the Stone of the Seven Pens, is nearby.